Trump says Mueller's friendship with Comey is "very bothersome"

 "But when he found out that there may be tapes out there, whether it be governmental tapes or anything else, I think his story may have changed ... my story didn't change, my story was never a fake story."

-Trump first tweeted in May following his firing of Comey that the veteran lawman had "better hope that there are no 'tapes'" of their conversations.
+Trump first tweeted in May following Comey's removal that the veteran lawman had "better hope that there are no 'tapes'" of their conversations.

 No tapes were ever uncovered, but Comey later revealed during a Senate Intelligence Committee hearing that he orchestrated the release of a memo that detailed conversations between him and the president.